nautobot/nautobot/nautobot/docs/user-guides/graphql.md

 Now that you have a basic understanding of how to obtain information to query from the *Documentation Explorer*, let's craft a query.
 Earlier in the guide, a sample REST API call was performed to obtain device information.
 While the query had a lot of important information, it also lacked a lot of information.
 In this section, lets explore how to craft a GraphQL query that displays all of the information that we want.

-GraphQL queries are encapsulated in `query { }` flags.
-In recent iterations of GraphQL, `{ }` is also acceptable.
-With that in mind, lets craft our query.
-From the GraphiQL interfaces, lets query for all devices and display their device names.
+GraphQL queries are encapsulated in `query { }` flags (simply `{ }` is also acceptable).
+With that in mind, let's craft our query from the GraphiQL interface to inspect all devices and display their device names.
 To do this, let's execute:

 ```graphql
 query {